-The "Duties of Priests" listed in the indulgence decree, indicates 3 main duties: (1) Inform the faithful (of the plenary indulgence) in the most suitable manner; (2) Be prompt a generous in hearing confessions; (3) Lead the prayers for the indulgence after masses (Our Father, Apostles Creed, a prayer for the Pope).
+The "Duties of Priests" listed in the indulgence decree, indicates 3 main duties: (1) Inform the faithful (of the plenary indulgence) in the most suitable manner; (2) Be prompt and generous in hearing confessions; (3) Lead the prayers for the indulgence after the Masses on Mercy Sunday (Our Father, Apostles Creed, and a prayer for the Pope).
 There is also a directive to encourage the faithful to practice acts of charity.

 These duties will become our lifeline to the souls of poor sinners who are in most need of the Lord's mercy.
-We must consider the seriousness of the times that we are living.
-We have only about 25% of Catholics that attend Sunday mass.
-We have this incredible opportunity and a very serious responsibility to pastor all the souls that live within our territories and we cannot fail at these.
+We must consider the seriousness of the times that we are living in.
+We have only about 25% of Catholics that attend Sunday Mass.
+We have this incredible opportunity and a very serious responsibility to pastor all the souls that live within our territories (see Canon 771.2) and we cannot fail at these duties.

-In the following paragraphs (8 simple steps) will be our outline for what we must do to prepare to celebrate Easter as we all should be doing.
-We must remember that the Easter feast last for eight days, right through to the Octave of Easter, which is Divine Mercy Sunday.
-How can we expect to celebrate Easter correctly if it doesn't include inviting the faithful to the Octave of Easter with its great gifts?
+In the following paragraphs (8 simple steps) you will find our outline for what we must do to prepare to celebrate Easter as we all should be doing.
+We must remember that the Easter feast last for 8 days, right through to the Octave Day of Easter, which is Divine Mercy Sunday.
+How can we expect to celebrate Easter correctly if it doesn't include inviting the faithful to the "Grande Finale" with its great gifts?

-To see the decrees and for more information go to: www.MercySunday.com.
+To see the decrees and for more liturgical information go to: www.DivineMercySunday.com.

-Outline for the celebration of Easter through the Octave, Divine Mercy Sunday
+Outline for the celebration of Easter through the Octave and the Octave Day, Divine Mercy Sunday